 Best practices for Infrastructure as code

-With the basics of Infrastructure as Code in DevOps understood now let's look at some of the best practices one should follow while implementing IAC.
+With the basics of Infrastructure as Code in DevOps understood; now, let's look at some of the best practices one should follow while implementing IAC.

-Caution while extending IAC tools
+Caution while extending Infrastructure as Code tools

 As IAC makes deploying server infrastructure a very easy task for a DevOps engineer with the power of bringing up hundreds of instances at once, this can also cause damage if not done with caution.